mmehdi/ioio/README.md

 **Disclaimer** -
 I am not responsible for any damage this code may cause to your board.
-I do not own any rights of this proejct.
-All Credits to [original author](https://github.com/ytai/ioio) of IOIO board.
+I do not own any rights of this project.
+All credits to the [original author](https://github.com/ytai/ioio) of IOIO board.

 <br/>